hodrigohamalho/rhsso-demo/README.md

 This phase, deploy 3 quickstarts in EAP to demonstrate a single sign on using OpenId.
 It import those applications in RHSSO as clients.

-Just with it you can navigate and show the mainly SSO features.

 [Quickstarts](https://github.com/redhat-developer/redhat-sso-quickstarts) deployed:

 * [service-jee-jaxrs](https://github.com/redhat-developer/redhat-sso-quickstarts/tree/7.1.x/service-jee-jaxrs)